goldbergyoni/nodebestpractices/README.md

 **TL;DR:** While not unanimously agreed upon, it is still recommended to put a semicolon at the end of each statement.
 This will make your code more readable and explicit to other developers who read it.

-**Otherwise:** As seen in the previous section, Javascript's interpeter auto adds semicolon at the end of a statement if there isn't one which can lead to some undesired results.
+**Otherwise:** As seen in the previous section, JavaScript's interpeter automatically adds a semicolon at the end of a statement if there isn't one which might lead to some undesired results.

 <br/><br/>

 ## ![✔] 3.5 Name Your Functions

 **TL;DR:** Name all functions, including closures and callbacks.
 Avoid anonymous functions.
 This is especially useful when profiling a node app.
-Naming all functions will allow you to easily understand what you're looking at when cheking a memory snapshot.
+Naming all functions will allow you to easily understand what you're looking at when checking a memory snapshot.

-**Otherwise:** Debugging production issues using a core dump (memory snapshot) might become challenging as you notice significant memory consumption from functions with no name.
+**Otherwise:** Debugging production issues using a core dump (memory snapshot) might become challenging as you notice significant memory consumption from anonymous functions.

 <br/><br/>